Editing and Proofreading

 - explanatory endnotes (if any)

 - endnotes (if requred by the citation system you use)

 Now edit for punctuation.
 Pay special attention to quotation marks, commas and semi-colons, spelling, and grammar.
 Carelessness here undercuts your credibility and casts doubt on the quality of your work.

 "Proofread" means to read for errors.
 Now that you have edited your writing it is time to look for errors and correct them.
 During the revising and editing process you may have corrected some.
 It can be very helpful to take another break from your writing before you start to proofread.
-Check out the Purdue OWL's Finding Common Errors resource.
+Check out the Finding Common Errors (Purdue OWL) resource.